Multiple Sclerosis Services

 The National Multiple Sclerosis Society has designated UCI Health as Comprehensive Multiple Sclerosis Care Center, one of only a few such centers in California.
-Our award-winning Multiple Sclerosis Research Center is home to top MS investigators and it provides our patients with access to clinical trials of new medications and treatments not generally available elsewhere.
+Our award-winning Multiple Sclerosis Research Center, home to top MS investigators, provides our patients with access to clinical trials of new medications and treatments not generally available elsewhere.

 Our goal is to affect real change in outcomes and to improve the lives of our patients living with these conditions.